XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 	tumblr-share: false
 	pinterest-share: false
 	```
-You can simply change the value true or false, you can turn share icons on or off for your blog posts.
+You can simply change the value to true or false, you can turn share icons on or off for your blog posts.

 	* ####Configurate how many posts in one page
 	```